personalrobotics/ada_feeding/README.md

 ### Setup (Web App)

 1. Install the Node Version Manager (nvm): https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script
-2. Install and use NodeJS 21:
+2. Install and use NodeJS 21 (Note: if you have just installed nvm using the previous command, you will need to source your .bashrc or open a new terminal to run these commands):

         nvm install 21
         nvm use 21

-3. (Only for users with sudo access; this should already be configured on PRL computers) Make Node available to all users, including root:
+3. (Only for users **with** sudo access; this should already be configured on PRL computers) Make Node available to all users, including root:

         sudo ln -s "$NVM_DIR/versions/node/$(nvm version)/bin/node" "/usr/local/bin/node"
         sudo ln -s "$NVM_DIR/versions/node/$(nvm version)/bin/npm" "/usr/local/bin/npm"
         sudo ln -s "$NVM_DIR/versions/node/$(nvm version)/bin/npx" "/usr/local/bin/npx"

-4. (Only for users with sudo access; this should already be configured on PRL computers) Install `serve` and `pm2` globally.
+4. (Only for users **with** sudo access; this should already be configured on PRL computers) Install `serve` and `pm2` globally.
 Root access is necessary for `serve` so it can access port 80.

         sudo npm install -g serve
         npm install -g pm2@latest